2011 Cricket World Cup

 The 2011 ICC Cricket World Cup was the tenth Cricket World Cup.
-It was played in India, Sri Lanka, and for the first time in Bangladesh.
-India won the tournament, defeating Sri Lanka by 6 wickets in the final at Wankhede Stadium in Mumbai, thus becoming the first country to win the Cricket World Cup final on home soil.
-India's Yuvraj Singh was declared the man of the tournament.
-This was the first time in World Cup history that two Asian teams had appeared in the final.
-It was also the first time since the 1992 World Cup that the final match did not feature Australia.
+It was played in India, Sri Lanka and Bangladesh, the latter hosting World Cup matches for the first time.
+India defeated Sri Lanka by six wickets in the final at Wankhede Stadium in Mumbai, thus becoming the first country to win the Cricket World Cup final on home soil.
+India's Yuvraj Singh was declared the player of the tournament.
+This was the first time in World Cup history that two Asian teams had contested the final.
+It was also the first time since the 1996 World Cup that the final did not feature Australia.

 Fourteen national cricket teams took part in this tournament, including 10 full members and four associate members of the International Cricket Council (ICC).
-The opening ceremony was held on 17 February 2011 at Bangabandhu National Stadium, Dhaka, and the tournament was played between 19 February and 2 April.
+The opening ceremony was held on 17 February 2011 at National Stadium, Dhaka, and the tournament was played from 19 February to 2 April.
 The first match was played between India and Bangladesh at the Sher-e-Bangla National Stadium in Mirpur, Dhaka.

-Pakistan was also scheduled to be a co-host, but after the 2009's terrorist attack on the Sri Lanka national cricket team in Lahore, the International Cricket Council (ICC) cancelled that, and the headquarters of the organising committee, originally in Lahore, was transferred to Mumbai.
+Pakistan was also scheduled to be a co-host, but after the 2009's terrorist attack on the Sri Lanka national cricket team in Lahore, the ICC cancelled that, and the headquarters of the organising committee, originally in Lahore, was transferred to Mumbai.
 Pakistan was to have held 14 matches, including one semi-final.
 Eight of the games (including the semi-final) were awarded to India, four to Sri Lanka, and two to Bangladesh.